 Regarding security, members of your company could potentially leak confidential or proprietary information by accident if there aren’t rules in place to prevent it.

-A policy sets what and what can not be disclosed about your businesses operations on social networks.
+A policy sets what can and what can’t be disclosed about your businesses operations on social networks.
 As well, it can state how to source other content and stop copywriting infringements.

 Secondly, having a social media policy promotes employees to be outspoken on these networks about the business.
 Most of them will most likely have a Facebook or Twitter account, which could even be made mandatory if you wish.

-Leads generated through an employee convert up to 7 times more too, meaning it’s profitable to have your company on social media.
+Leads generated through an employee convert up to 7 times more, meaning it’s profitable to have your company on social media.